carnivuth/carnivuth_blog/content/blog/linux_dotfiles/index.md

 draft: false
 ---

-My personal linux journey started when i was in high school and teachers started to show us how production environments where managed and the first simple commands to moving around the linux shell.
+My personal linux journey started when i was in high school and teachers started to show us how production environments where managed.
 I still remember to this days some of my professor advises:

-> before doing anything update the system pakcage repositories by typing `sudo apt update`
+> before doing anything update the system repositories by typing `sudo apt update`

 ## HOW IT STARTED

-At the time i wasn't daily driving a linux box in all of my machines as i do today, to me linux seems as a server only solution to manage server workflow easily even if i recognize some big advantages for example update the all system, application included with a single command
+At the time i wasn't daily driving a linux box in all of my machines as i do today, to me linux seemed as a server only solution, even if i recognize some big advantages for example update the all system with a single command.

 At university i started working more on linux systems (*even take a course focused on system administration*), i also start to develop web applications and at work linux was a more handy system as testing the software in a production like environment was easier.